(1) importance of the issue or problem addressed;

 (5) relevance to a broad audience.

 While it is not necessary to be a member of APHA to submit an abstract, all presenters must be members of APHA and must register for the annual meeting.
-Presentations must be accessible and adhere to Disability Section guidelines for accessibility.
+Presentations are must be accessible and adhere to Disability Section guidelines for accessibility.

 Continuing Education Credit